abhinavsingh/proxy.py/README.md

                         Default: No authentication.
 Specify colon separated
                         user:password to enable basic authentication.
   --client-recvbuf-size CLIENT_RECVBUF_SIZE
-                        Default: 8 KB.
+                        Default: 1 MB.
 Maximum amount of data received from the client in a single recv() operation.
 Bump this value for faster uploads at the expense of increased RAM.